Stone Fruit Key Summary Statistics

 Summary Statistics

-Whereas a slow and continuous decline in area is observed for apricots and peaches, plum area has expanded over the last decade.
-However, given the lack of sustainable returns in recent seasons on plums, area has started to decrease somewhat.
-Over the outlook period, apricot area is expected to stabilise somewhat as newer cultivars do well in certain areas that provide producers reasonable returns based on fair yields, good pack out percentages and well positioned marketing windows.
-For plums and peaches, the downwards trend on area is expected to continue over the first half of the outlook period as the processing marketing channel continues to be constrained for peaches and the returns on plums are under severe pressure.
-However, as volumes decline and markets recover, an uptick in area over the latter parts of the outlook period is possible.
+Whereas a slow and continuous decline in area is observed for apricots and peaches, plum area only seen a drop in hectares recently.
+The lack of sustainable returns contributed to these changes.
+Over the outlook period, apricot area is expected to marginally decline as some orchards would become unproductive, but the establishment of newer cultivars in certain areas provide producers reasonable returns based on fair yields, good pack out percentages and well positioned marketing windows would slow down the rate of the decline.
+For plums and peaches, the downwards trend on area is expected to continue over the first half of the outlook period as the processing marketing channel continues to be constrained for peaches and the change in the US market could put pressure on plum margins.
+While nectarine area expanded exponentially (average annual rate of 7% since 2019), the tempo is expected to slow down and normalise of the outlook period.

 Bearing status